-An Annotation Package is a specialized form of Package that the system automatically creates when you open a diagram and add diagrammatic elements - non-model elements that have no purpose outside a diagram.
+An Annotation node is a special feature of a Package that represents the diagrammatic elements in diagrams within that Package.
+Diagrammatic elements are non-model elements that have no purpose outside a diagram.
 Such elements include:

 - Notes

 - Text

 - Hyperlinks

 - Diagram Links

 - Image elements

 - Boundary elements

 - Navigation Cells